Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 6970 should be much faster than the Radeon HD 4890 2GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 6970 will be 41% quicker than the Radeon HD 4890 2GB overall, due to its higher bandwidth. (explain)

-Texel RateThe Radeon HD 6970 should be quite a bit (approximately 111%) better at texture filtering than the Radeon HD 4890 2GB. (explain)
+Texel RateThe Radeon HD 6970 will be much (more or less 111%) faster with regards to texture filtering than the Radeon HD 4890 2GB. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the Radeon HD 6970 is the winner, and very much so. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the Radeon HD 6970 is superior to the Radeon HD 4890 2GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison